FlorentLM/pytinybvh/README.md

 points_np = np.random.rand(1000, 3).astype(np.float32)

-# This creates AABBs and then builds the BVH.
+# This creates AABBs for the build, but uses ray-sphere tests at query time.
 bvh = BVH.from_points(points_np, radius=0.01)

 ```

-**Note:** Since the primitives are spheres, the `u` and `v` coordinates represent the spherical coordinates (lat, lon) of the intersection point.
+**Note:** For sphere primitives, the hit record's `u` and `v` coordinates represent the spherical texture coordinates of the intersection point.

 ---